lingtalfi/TemporaryVirtualFileSystem/doc/api/Ling/TemporaryVirtualFileSystem/TemporaryVirtualFileSystem/get.md

 See the [temporary virtual file system conception notes](https://github.com/lingtalfi/TemporaryVirtualFileSystem/blob/master/doc/pages/conception-notes.md) for more details.

 Throws an exception if the file doesn't exist or in case of a problem.

+The options are:
+- realpath: bool=false.
+If true, the **realpath** entry is added to the returned array, and contains the realpath to the file.
+This only works if the operation type allows it (i.e. not delete).